 4) After removing snapshots, open CloneVDI.exe from extracted location and browse for VDI file you want to clone.

-Make sure validation result shows Ok for the disk.
+Make sure that the validation result shows OK for the disk.
 Each disk in VirtualBox Virtual media manager should have different UUID, so keep the ‘Generate new UUID’ ticked.
-Increasing virtual disk size also possible with CloneVDI tool.
+Increasing virtual disk size possible with the CloneVDI tool.

 That’s it, Press Proceed button to start the cloning.

 6) Once successfully completed, create a new virtual machine with the exact OS type and version.
 Other settings can be slightly different, such as memory size, processor cores and network type.
 Select existing disk option while creating the hard disk and attach the converted disk.

 It’s better to attach the disk to the same storage controller mode and type in the new virtual machine to avoid issues.

 Most probably you do not need to use this method after seeing the above two methods with the graphic user interface.
 Still, you are expert in CLI and like to use the command prompt, here are the steps to clone a virtual machine by VirtualBox commands.

 We can use two built-in VirtualBox commands to clone a VDI file.
 Remember, this method will clone the entire hard disk.
 There is no option to make like a Linked clone to save space or time.
 Also, the snapshots should be merged to the single original file to get the current state of the virtual machine as cloned VM.